philippgitpush/processwire-docker-compose/README.md

 Made to quickly set up a test environment for the [ProcessWire CMS](https://github.com/processwire/processwire), but should also be suitable for use in production.
 This includes all the libraries and php extensions that ProcessWire needs to work properly.

+For this, you need to download the [latest version or dev build](https://processwire.com/download/core/) of ProcessWire and unzip it into the `html` folder created by docker-compose.

 ## Services
 - `php:7.4-apache`
   - IPv4 & Ports